skolakoda/teorija-razvoja-igara/25-vektori/vektori.md

 ## Skalari

+When we talk about vectors, we refer to individual numbers as scalars.
 Scalars are any quantity that can be measured using a number (temperature, length, mass...).
 It have magnitude but no direction.

-Zove se skalar jer samo skalira vektor.
+Zove se skalar jer skalira vektor.

 ## Vector vs. Scalar